0.0 Executive Summary

 - Peripherals: Reviewed USB types and other common connectors used for devices.

-- Networking: Identified RJ45 and other connectors used for network communication.
+- Networking: Identified RJ45 and other connectors used for network communications.

-- Internal Connections: Checked SATA and other connectors used for storage devices.
+- Internal Connections: Checked the SATA and other connectors used for storage devices.

 Root Cause: Many hardware problems are caused by incorrect power settings or using the wrong cables and connectors.
-These issues can lead to system instability or hardware damage.
+These issues can lead to system instability and hardware damage.

 1.3 Resolution and Validation

-The system was checked to confirm that all hardware components were safe, compatible, and properly connected.
+The system was checked to confirm that all the hardware components were safe, compatible, and properly connected.

 | Parameter | Configuration Value |